This article was originally published on August 1, 2014, and has been updated through July 1, 2023.

 The applicability of an exemption turns on the duties actually performed by the employee rather than the terms of a job description.
 The Office of Personnel Management has promulgated a regulation requiring that “the designation of an employee as FLSA exempt or nonexempt must ultimately rest on the duties actually performed by the employee.”
 5 C.F.R. § 551.202(e).
 The Eighth Circuit has found this regulation instructive even though it is not binding.
 Madden v.
 Lumber One Home Center, Inc., 745 F.3d 899 (8th Cir.
 2014).

-A bona fide executive must be compensated on a salary basis at a rate of not less than $455 per week, exclusive of board, lodging or other facilities.
+A bona fide executive employed in one of the fifty state or Washington D.C. must be compensated on a salary basis at a rate of not less than $684 per week, exclusive of board, lodging or other facilities.
 29 C.F.R. § 541.100(a)(1).

 Primary Duty is Management of the Enterprise or Department